EU VAT system, a high-level overview based on the main rule

 Recovery of input tax

 “Input Tax” is the term used to refer to the VAT that a business incurs on its purchases of goods or services and upon importation into the EU of goods.
 It also refers to self-assessed VAT.
-VAT is self-assessed on the cross-border purchase of certain services, on the acquisition of goods into one EU country from another and in a number of specific situations (e.g. in the construction industry).
+VAT is self-assessed on the cross-border purchase of certain services, on acquiring goods into one EU country from another, and in several specific situations (e.g., in the construction industry).

-Input tax credit may be claimed on a variety of business expenditure, including start-up costs and the lease or purchase of equipment, immovable property and fixed assets.
+The input tax credit may be claimed on various business expenditures, including start-up costs and the lease or purchase of equipment, immovable property, and fixed assets.
 Input VAT recovery is often restricted to goods and services directly used for the supplies by a business on which output tax has been charged.

-Output tax is the term used for the VAT that is charged by the supplier.
+Output tax is the term used for the VAT charged by the supplier.
 The supplier’s output tax is the buyer’s input tax.
-Input tax is normally credited (or recovered) when a business files its periodic VAT return, by setting it off against the output tax charged.
+Input tax is usually credited (or recovered) when a business files its periodic VAT return by setting it off against the output tax charged.
 Only the net difference is paid to the relevant VAT authorities.
-However, if a taxable person has an excess of input tax he may claim a refund of the tax, subject to certain conditions.
+However, if a taxable person has an excess input tax, he may claim a tax refund, subject to certain conditions.

 Irrecoverable input tax

-The list differs between EU countries, but typically includes business entertainment, passenger cars, food/drinks, etc. In addition, some businesses may not recover VAT, or may not recover it in full.
-Typically, this will apply to very small businesses and farmers/fishermen, on whose activities a specific VAT scheme applies, and businesses making supplies that are exempt from VAT.
+The list differs between EU countries but typically includes business entertainment, passenger cars, food/drinks, etc. In addition, some businesses may not fully recover VAT.
+Typically, this will apply to small businesses, farmers/fishermen whose activities a specific VAT scheme applies, and companies making supplies exempt from VAT.

-For these businesses VAT represents an additional cost, as these businesses are effectively treated as final consumers.
-This qualification as end user also applies to private individuals, public bodies and charities which are normally treated as non-businesses.
+VAT represents an additional cost, as these businesses are effectively treated as final consumers.
+This qualification as an end-user also applies to private individuals, public bodies, and charities commonly treated as non-businesses.
 Refunds may be conditional to reciprocity being granted.
-Input VAT/GST incurred by US companies for example is Spain is not refundable.
+Input VAT/GST incurred by US companies, for example, in Spain, is not refundable.

 Attribution of input tax to taxable and exempt supplies

-Supplies of goods and services, which are within the scope of VAT are taxable or exempt.
+Supplies of goods and services within VAT's scope are taxable or exempt.

 Taxable supplies are subject to VAT at a rate ranging from 0% to 25% (Hungary currently 27%), depending on the EU country and the nature of the supply.
 The standard rate of VAT in the EU is either 15% or higher.
-There are reduced rates of VAT (ranging between 5% and 15%) with some super reduced rates in some countries.
+There are reduced VAT rates (ranging between 5% and 15%), with some super-reduced rates in some countries.

 Exempt supplies are not subject to VAT at any rate.
-Exempt activities include most financial and insurance transactions, the provision of health and welfare services and education.
+Exempt activities include most financial and insurance transactions, as well as the provision of health and welfare services and education.

 Only taxable supplies give rise to the right to recover VAT.
-Businesses that only make taxable supplies can recover VAT in full (subject to the restrictions mentioned above).
+Businesses that only make taxable supplies can fully recover VAT (subject to the abovementioned restrictions).

 Businesses that only make exempt supplies cannot recover any VAT.
-Many businesses make both taxable and exempt supplies.
-Where a business makes significant exempt supplies it can only recover a fraction of the VAT that it incurs on business costs and overheads i.e. it may recover the VAT to the extent that it relates to the taxable supplies that it makes.
-In these circumstances the business is referred to as being “partly exempt” for VAT purposes.
+Many companies make both taxable and exempt supplies.
+Where a business makes significant exempt supplies, it can only recover a fraction of the VAT that it incurs on business costs and overheads, i.e., it may recover the VAT to the extent that it relates to the taxable supplies it makes.
+The business is considered “partly exempt” for VAT purposes in these circumstances.

 Many VAT authorities require a partly exempt business to attribute its input tax as far as possible to the exempt and taxable supplies that it makes.